muldjord/skyscraper/docs/SCRAPINGMODULES.md

 * Media support: *`cover`, `screenshot`, `wheel`, `marquee`, `video`*
 * Example use: `Skyscraper -p snes -s screenscraper`

+ScreenScraper is probably the most versatile and complete retro gaming database out there.
+It searches for games using either the checksums of the files or by comparing the *exact* file name to entries in their database.

+It can be used for gathering data for pretty much all platforms, but it does have issues with platforms that are ISO based.
+Still, even for those platforms, it does locate some games.

+It has the best support for the `wheel` and `marquee` artwork types of any of the databases, and also contains videos for a lot of the games.

+I strongly recommend supporting them by contributing data to the database, or by supporting them with a bit of money.
+This can also give you more threads to scrape with.

 #### TheGamesDb (TGDB)
 * Shortname: *`thegamesdb`*
 * Type: *Online*